Magofna68/Currency-Exchanger/README.md

 ## Technologies Used

 - HTML
-- CSS
 - JavaScript
 - VS Code
-- Jest
 - Webpack
 - Node
 - Babel
 - Eslint
 - Bootstrap

-# API-Key set up:

-- Visit the ExchangeRate-API site.
-Input your email address and click the "Get Free Key" button.
-- You'll be prompted to create an account with your email, first name and a password.
-Agree to the terms of use and click "Get Started!"
-- At this point, you'll be able to access a dashboard that includes your API key as well as your remaining API calls for the month.
-- house your file within an .env file on your project and follow documentation from the site to utilize your key to access the sites API information.

 ### License